tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 ## Component declaration

-To create a running example, the described elements are wrapped in a [BoardGameApplication](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.core/-board-game-application/).
+To create a running example, the described components are wrapped in a [BoardGameApplication](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.core/-board-game-application/).

 ````kotlin